-Please identify and explain the changes in your registration practices relevant to this section that

-occurred during the reporting year.
+Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
+SAME AS LAST YEAR

-ı

 Information on Appeal Rights (7 / 13)

 This section refers to reviews or appeals that are available after an internal review or appeal.
 Describe how you inform applicants of any rights they have to request a further review of or appeal from a decision.